Constructing elusive functions with help of evaluation mappings: Zariski closure of the image of a polynomial mapping, effective elimination theory and algebraic number field theory

 where $\lfloor {D+1\over 2}\rfloor$ denotes the integral part of ${D+1 \over 2}$, and $Re (a)$ denotes the real part of $a\in \C$. \end{proposition}

 \begin{proof} 1.
 Let us prove Proposition \ref{modi}.1 by induction on $m$.
 For $m = 1$ this is trivial, since $[\Q(\tilde b^1) : \Q] = p_1-1 \ge D+1$.

-Now suppose that the statement is true when the number of variables is strictly less than $m$.
-Assuming the opposite, i.e., the statement is not true for $m$, i.e. there exists $g\in Pol ^D (\Q ^m)\subset Pol^D (\C^m)$ such that
+Now suppose that the statement is true when the number of variables of a polynomial $g$ is strictly less than $m$.
+Assume that the statement is not true for $m$, i.e. there exists $g\in Pol ^D (\Q ^m)\subset Pol^D (\C^m)$ such that

 Let us write

 where $g_i \in \Q[Y_1, \cdots, Y_{m-1}]$, since $g$ is defined over $\Q$.
 If $g$ does not depend on $Y_m$, or equivalently $g_i = 0$ for $i \in[0, d-1]$, the induction assumption implies that the induction statement is also valid for $m$, since $g =g_d \in Pol ^D (\Q ^{m-1})\subset Pol ^D (\C ^{m-1})$ satisfies